 PhD students in Plant Pathology that graduated at a South African University can now apply for the John and Petakin Mildenhall PhD Award.
 The SASPP council facilitates the process and applications that meet the set criteria will be handed for judgement to a selected panel that include academic and industry members.
 The recipient will be announced at the biennial conference and the decision will be final.
 The panel may decide not to make a named award in years without suitable nominations.

 - Be a subscribed SASPP member.

-- Have obtained a PhD between 1st January and 31st December of the year immediately preceding the biennial conference.
+- Have obtained a PhD between 1st January and 31st December of the two years preceding the biennial conference.

 - The award comprises a certificate, issued by the SASPP council, and a substantial cash imbursement towards further career development in Plant Pathology.

 - A cover letter by the graduated student (not more than 1000 words) highlighting the objectives and results of the PhD study.

 - Short statement by the promotor (not more than 150 words) stating the impact and relevance of the particular study’s outcomes, locally and/or internationally, as well as its industrial context.

 - A list of published papers from the thesis including the https://doi.org/ link to the paper(s).